-CPT code for ureteroscopy with laser lithotripsy is coded as 52353.
-Cystourethroscopy, with ureteroscopy or pyeloscopy, with lithotripsy (ureteral catheterization is included), includes the fragmenting of the stone with laser lithotripsy through the ureteroscopy as well as the ureteral catheterization.
+The CPT code for ureteroscopy with laser lithotripsy is coded as 52353.
+Cystourethroscopy, with ureteroscopy or pyeloscopy, with lithotripsy (ureteral catheterization is included), includes fragmenting the stone with laser lithotripsy through the ureteroscopy and the ureteral catheterization.

-Suppose a cystourethroscopy without ureteroscopy is performed with lithotripsy to fragment ureteral stones.
-In that case, use CPT code for ureteroscopy with laser lithotripsy 52353, cystourethroscopy, including ureteral catheterization, with the fragmentation of ureteral calculus (e.g., ultrasonic or electro-hydraulic technique), should be reported.
+If a cystourethroscopy without ureteroscopy is performed with lithotripsy to fragment ureteral stones, the CPT code for ureteroscopy with laser lithotripsy (CPT 52353) should be reported.

-Calculus is an abnormal, stone-like concretion of calcium, cholesterol, mineral salts, or other substances that form in any part of the body.
+Calculus is an abnormal, stone-like concretion of calcium, cholesterol, mineral salts, or other substances in any body part.

 Use or insert a tubular device into a duct, hollow organ, blood vessel, or body cavity for withdrawing fluids or injecting for diagnostic or therapeutic purposes.

 Hematuria: Blood in the urine may be visible, or the presence of red blood cells may be visible only under a microscope.

 Hydronephrosis: Distension of the kidney is caused by an accumulation of urine that cannot flow out due to an obstruction caused by conditions such as kidney stones or vesicoureteral reflux.